Supermario2018-cr/sound/README.md

 Added new feature for better user experience - v2.4.7 Added detailed comments for clarity
-Added new feature for better user experience - 426
+Added new feature for better user experience - 426 Updated README with new instructions - update 2